Paul Pelosi

 Paul Francis Pelosi Sr. (born April 15, 1940) is an American businessman who owns and operates Financial Leasing Services, Inc., a San Francisco–based real estate and venture capital investment and consulting firm.
 He was the owner of the Sacramento Mountain Lions of the United Football League.
 He is married to Nancy Pelosi, the 52nd speaker of the United States House of Representatives.

-In October 2022, Pelosi was severely assaulted after a man wielding a hammer broke into his San Francisco home.
+In October 2022, Pelosi was severely beaten after a man wielding a hammer broke into his San Francisco home.
 Pelosi survived with a skull fracture.
 The assailant, David DePape, initially targeting Pelosi's wife, was convicted of federal offenses in 2023.

 Early life and education

 Pelosi was born and raised in San Francisco, the youngest in a family of three boys.
 He is the son of John Pelosi, a wholesale pharmacist, and his wife Corinne (née Bianchi).
 He attended St. Ignatius High School and graduated from Malvern Preparatory School in Pennsylvania.
 He earned a bachelor of science (BS) in foreign service at Georgetown University, during which he met his future wife, Nancy D'Alesandro, who was attending a Catholic women's college, Trinity College, in Washington, D.C.
 He earned an MBA from the Stern School of Business at New York University.
 He has been the chair of the Foreign Service Board at Georgetown since 2009.